JasonPazmino/DAQ-Console/BlueM/README.md

-# Blue M
+# Skeleton Code

-This is the code for the Blue M Singlezone furnace
+This is the Skeleton Code for the build
+(Download this one!)